ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ![Share 4.2 Header](images/part-three-header-1.png)

 The header component consists of the black top menu and the logo/title/buttons below it.
 It's defined in `WEB-INF/classes/alfresco/site-webscripts/org/alfresco/share/header/share-header.get.js`.
-This file is pretty simple, it includes `WEB-INF/classes/alfresco/site-webscripts/org/alfresco/share/imports/share-header.lib.js` which is where all the magic happens.
+This file is pretty simple.
+It includes `WEB-INF/classes/alfresco/site-webscripts/org/alfresco/share/imports/share-header.lib.js` which is where all the magic happens.

-Now the header is a big component.
+Now, the header is a big component.
 It handles everything from the menu, user dashboard title, site title, buttons etc, so there is a lot of code there.
-In the end it ends up with a big JSON page model definition, but it's too big to tackle all of it.
+In the end it ends up with a big JSON page model definition, but the definition is too big to go through all of it.

-Luckily we have some very good options for extending a JSON model, instead of overwriting it.
-First of all, we need to create a Share module extension that will define which customizations we have, and which files to target.
-This is done in a XML file in the `src/main/amp/config/alfresco/web-extension/site-data/extensions/` folder.
+Luckily, we have some very good options for extending a JSON model, instead of overwriting it.
+First of all, we need to create a Share module extension that will define which customizations we have and which files to target.
+This is done in an XML file in the `src/main/amp/config/alfresco/web-extension/site-data/extensions/` folder.
 Once it has been created, we need to create a javascript file where we can use a new root scoped object called `widgetUtils`, which allows us to find components in an existing JSON model and work with it.

 ## Creating an extension